Skip to content. | Skip to navigation

 Document Actions

-The April/May 2026 Public Comment Sessions will be conducted using a Zoom Webinar platform.
-These sessions will include those individuals that have upcoming PE hearings in May 2026 with possible release in June.
-SPECIAL NOTE: There will not be a Public Comment Session in May - those will be held during the April Public Comment Sessions as well.
-Those residents that will be discussed are scheduled for Parole Eligibility Hearings in June, with possible release in July.
+The June 9, 2026 Public Comment Sessions will be conducted using a Zoom Webinar platform.
+This session is for those residents that have upcoming PE hearings in July, 2026 with possible release in August.
 Those interested in attending or submitting correspondence to the Board may do so by registering and joining the scheduled Zoom Webinar and/or by mailing written comments to the PRB address included in the information below.
 Please utilize the Public Comment Forms in support or opposition in regard to offenders included on the offenders list for the upcoming April public comment sessions.
-For the April Session - Please mail correspondence to the address provided below by no later than Friday, May 1, 2026.
-E-mail correspondence may be directed to KDOC_PRB_Public_Comment@ks.gov Correspondence for the March, 2026 Public Comment Sessions need to be received in our office by Friday, May 1, 2026.
-For those with Parole eligibility hearings in June - Please mail correspondence to the address provided below by no later than Friday, July 3rd, 2026.
-E-mail correspondence may be directed to KDOC_PRB_Public_Comment@ks.gov Correspondence for the March, 2026 Public Comment Sessions need to be received in our office by Friday, July 3, 2026.
+For the June Session - Please mail correspondence to the address provided below by no later than Tuesday, June 30, 2026.
+E-mail correspondence may be directed to KDOC_PRB_Public_Comment@ks.gov Correspondence for the June 2026 Public Comment Sessions need to be received in our office by Friday, July 3, 2026.
+For those with Parole eligibility hearings in July - Please mail correspondence to the address provided below by no later than Tuesday, June 30th, 2026.
+E-mail correspondence may be directed to KDOC_PRB_Public_Comment@ks.gov Correspondence for the June 2026 Public Comment Sessions need to be received in our office by Friday, July 3, 2026.

-The Prisoner Review Board hereby announces the schedule of public comment sessions to be held in April 2026 via Zoom Webinar.
-These specific comment sessions are held so that comments can be received from any interested citizens concerning residents who are entitled by law to a parole hearing during the month of May and June 2026.
+The Prisoner Review Board hereby announces the schedule of public comment sessions to be held in June 2026 via Zoom Webinar.
+These specific comment sessions are held so that comments can be received from any interested citizens concerning residents who are entitled by law to a parole hearing during the month of July 2026.
 The attached list shows the county of convictions, which is not necessarily the resident's home, nor the county to which the resident would return if granted parole.
-For May hearings If parole is granted, the earliest the resident could be released from incarceration would be in June 2026.
-For June hearings if parole is granted, the earliest the resident could be released from incarceration would be in July, 2026.
+For July hearings If parole is granted, the earliest the resident could be released from incarceration would be in August 2026.

 Meetings will be conducted on the dates as indicated below: